leaf-ai/studio-go-runner/docs/interface.md

 The bucket variable denotes the bucket name being used and should be homed in the region that is configured using the endpoint.
 In the case of AWS any AWS style environment variables captured in the environment variables section, 'env', will be used for authentication.

-When the experiment is being initiated within the studioml client then local AWS environment variables will be used.
+When the experiment is being initiated within the StudioML client then local AWS environment variables will be used.
 When the bucket is accessed by the runner then the authentication details captured inside this json payload will be used to download and upload any data.

 ### experiment ↠ config ↠ storage ↠ authentication